-Before you talk to an adjuster or sign any forms, browse our library of FREE books and articles about personal injury, long-term disability, and medical malpractice cases.
+Before you talk to an adjuster or sign any forms, browse our library of FREE books and articles about personal injury, long-term disability, and insurance appeals claims.

 Answers to the Top 5 Questions About Car Accident Cases in Virginia

 - "Is it possible to settle my own case if I was not injured and there was only property damage?"

 Yes, and we've published a report you can download for free.
 But the truth is that you should still speak to an attorney about your case, especially if you've been injured in an accident.

 - "Should I speak to the insurance adjuster?"